Supercharge your Android phone with Avast Cleanup

 This article contains:

-Until the late 2000s, the world was simpler.
-When you bought a new hard disk drive or personal computer, your hard disk storage choices were limited to size and perhaps speed (for example: 5,400 or 7,200 rotations per minute).
-But today, when you buy a new PC you’re confronted with two very different options: you can get one with an SSD or one with an HDD.
+Until the late 2000s, when you bought a new hard disk drive or personal computer, your hard disk storage choices were limited to size and speed — perhaps 5,400 or 7,200 rotations per minute.
+Today, when you buy a new PC, you have two very different options: you can get one with an SSD or one with an HDD.

-In the example above, the laptop on the left comes with a traditional hard disk drive, while the one on the right contains a more modern solid state drive.
-The basic purpose of an SSD or HDD is the same: These storage devices preserve your memories, music, documents, and programs.
-But the technology behind them is quite different:
+The laptop on the left above comes with a traditional hard disk drive, while the one on the right has a more modern solid state drive.
+While SSDs and HDDs are both storage devices, the way they work is quite different.

-HDDs: An enclosure contains a series of platters covered by a ferromagnetic coating.
+HDDs: In an HDD, an enclosure contains a series of platters covered by a ferromagnetic coating.
 The direction of the magnetization represents the individual bits.
-Data is read and written by a head (similar to the way vinyl record albums work) that moves extremely fast from one area of the disk to another.
-Since all of these pieces are “mechanical,” the hard disk is the slowest component of any computer – and the most fragile.
+Data is written and read by a fast-moving head, similar to the way vinyl record albums work.

-SSD: These newer types of disks store information on flash memory, which consists of individual memory cells storing bits that are instantly accessible by the controller.
+SSDs: SSDs are newer types of disks that store information on flash memory, which consists of individual memory cells storing bits that are instantly accessible by the controller.
 Learn all about SSDs here.

 SSDs are often used in laptops because they're non-mechanical.
-Also, solid state drives require less power, which translates into better battery life.
-While lower-priced laptops still come with traditional hard drives (it’s one way for manufacturers to minimize their costs), most midrange to high-end machines come with an SSD.
+Solid state drives require less power, which translates into better battery life.
+While lower-priced laptops still come with traditional, cheaper hard drives, most mid-range to high-end machines come with an SSD.

-And while hard disks have moving parts, solid state drives are shock-resistant.
-If you drop your laptop, chances are that the read/write head of an old-school hard drive is in motion, which could lead to data failure.
+While hard disks have moving parts, solid state drives are shock-resistant.
+If you drop your laptop while the read/write head of a hard drive is in motion — which it usually is — it could result in data failure.
 This doesn’t happen with SSDs.

-TTo demonstrate the speed difference between an HDD vs SSD, compare the benchmarks below (using CrystalDiskMark).
-The numbers on the left are from a 7-year-old HP 630 laptop.
-On the right, we’re using a 2017 MacBook Pro running Windows 10 with an NVME SSD.
+To demonstrate the speed difference between an HDD vs SSD, compare the benchmarks below (we used CrystalDiskMark).
+The numbers on the left are from a seven-year-old HP 630 laptop.
+On the right, we’re using a newer 2017 MacBook Pro running Windows 10 with an NVME SSD.

 Speed differences between an older HP laptop with an HDD (left) and a newer MacBook Pro with an SSD (right).

-But no matter if you’re using an SSD or HDD, you’ll want to make sure it stays clean, so that your machine can operate at its best.
-Avast Cleanup will tune up your drive, update your apps, and fix other annoying problems, to make sure your computer runs as fast as it should.
+Whether you’re using an SSD or HDD, you’ll want to make sure it stays clean, so that your machine can operate at its best.
+Avast Cleanup will tune up your drive, update your apps, and fix other annoying problems, freeing up your computer to run as fast as it should.

 The market for flash storage is volatile and varies based on supply and demand.
-While the price for SSDs has decreased a lot, there is still a significant price difference.
-A 500 GB HDD costs between $25 and $50 (for faster, higher-end models), whereas a 500 GB SSD costs anywhere from around $60 to $150.
-Naturally, these prices will change over time.
+While SSDs are much cheaper than they used to be, there is still a significant price difference.
+A 1 TB internal HDD costs roughly $60, whereas a 1 TB internal SSD averages around $150.

 A good source for direct price comparison of popular disk sizes can be found at PCPartPicker.com.